wshito/js-project-template/README.md

 ## Description

-Very minimum project skelton with minimum dependencies.
-Initially the project imports lodash and jquery into index.js.

-Simply invoke `npm install` to install all the modules that the project depends on.
+It is not fun to setup the build and testing environment when you want to start to code for a new project.
+This is the very minimum project skelton with with the building and testing environment set up.
+Initially the project does not depend on any SPA frameworks.
+The project imports only lodash and jquery into index.js to provide the template for importing external libraries.

+The project uses Webpack4 to build and Jasmine for browser based testing.
+Since this project template is for SPA we manipulate DOM.
+That's why the browser based testing is chosen rather than NodeJS based.

 ```
 - dist